JamesCSmithPDX/color-plucker/README.md

 This value is also added to the DOM.

 ## CSS
-I recently learned about CuteStrap a scaled down responsive framework between Bootstrap and Normalize.
-I used CuteStrap for its responsive grid.
+I recently learned about CuteStrap a scaled down framework between Bootstrap and Normalize.
+I used CuteStrap for its grid.

 I added a color bar that changes color based on the color picked out of the image.